abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/fire-stm32v2/index.md

 other toolchains); you will need a JTAG emulator to burn it into FLASH the first time.

-In order to use STMicro's built-in DFU loader, you will have to get the NuttX binary into a special format with a .dfu extension.
-The DFU SE PC\_based software installation includes a file "DFU File Manager" conversion program that a file in Intel Hex format to the special DFU format.
+In order to use STMicro\'s built-in DFU loader, you will have to get the NuttX binary into a special format with a .dfu extension.
+The DFU SE PC\_based software installation includes a file \"DFU File Manager\" conversion program that a file in Intel Hex format to the special DFU format.
 When you successfully build NuttX, you will find a file called nutt.hex in the top-level directory.
 That is the file that you should